ckillam12/final_project/README.md

 After going through the rooms, you will finally fight Dracula and either be killed or successfully escape the castle.

 The program will work through a Tkinter GUI class that will change labels and buttons depending on the "room" the player is in.
-Gui class functions:
+- Gui class functions:
- Will create frames necessary for the game to run and destroy each frame before the next one is created -Rooms class functions:
+ Will create frames necessary for the game to run and destroy each frame before the next one is created
+- Rooms class functions:
- Will create a frame for each stage of the game with different buttons and texts depending on the room -Actions class functions
+ Will create a frame for each stage of the game with different buttons and texts depending on the room
+- Actions class functions
  Will call a room function depending on the button pressed in a frame to send user to next stage of the game